wp-plugins/ezanga-intext/ezanga intext/readme.txt

 What is eZanga.com?

-eZanga is an award-winning digital marketing company, specializing in online advertising and publishing services. eZanga's proprietary platforms, AdPad® and Traffic Advisors, partner with thousands of publisher websites, including content sites, blogs, and search engines.
+eZanga is an award-winning digital marketing company, specializing in online advertising and publishing services. eZanga's proprietary platforms, AdPad&reg; and Traffic Advisors, partner with thousands of publisher websites, including content sites, blogs, and search engines.
 AdPad and Traffic Advisors Infinity are easy-to-use with proven technology to create, manage, and optimize campaigns, putting our clients in the best possible position to succeed.
 This brings our advertisers website visitors they normally wouldn't see